-HFSP HAZARD UN CLASS DESCRIPTION hazard Flammable Solid, Solid Self- Reactive, Solid Desensitised Explosive, Spontaneous Combustible Dangerous When Wet 4.1 PGI-III Flammable solids that are readily combustible or may cause fire easily through an ignition source or friction Self-reacting substances that are thermally unstable and are liable to undergo a strongly exothermic decomposition even without the participation of oxygen Desensitised explosives are substances which are wetted with wate or alcohol or are diluted with other substances to suppress their explosive properties 4.2 PGI-III Pyrophoric substances: liquid or solid substances which, even in small quantities, ignite within 5 minutes of coming in contact with air Self-heating substances: solid substances which generate heat when in contact with air without additional energy supply 4.3 PGI-III Substances, which in contact with water, become spontaneously flammable, or emit flammable gases Oxidising Agent 5.1 Substances which, while in themselves are not necessarily combustible, may, generally by yielding oxygen, cause, or contribute to, the combustion of other material Organic Peroxide 5.2 Organic peroxides are liable to exothermic decomposition at normal or elevated temperatures.
-The decomposition can be initiated by heat, contact with impurities (e.g. acids, heavy-metal compounds, amines), friction or impact.
+HFSP HAZARD UN Class DESCRIPTION hazard Flammable4.1• Flammable solids th through an ignition soSolid, SolidPGI-III• Self-reacting substar undergo a strongly ex of oxygen Flammable solids that are readily combustible or may cause fire easily through an ignition source or friction Self-reacting substances that are thermally unstable and are liable to undergo a strongly exothermic decomposition even without the participation of oxygen Explosive, Spontaneous Combustible • Desensitised explosives are substances which are wetted with water or alcohol or are diluted with other substances to suppress their explosive properties Dangerous When Wet 4.2 PGI-III • Pyrophoric substances: liquid or solid substances which, even in small quantities, ignite within 5 minutes of coming in contact with air • Self-heating substances: solid substances which generate heat when in contact with air without additional energy supply 4.3 PGI-III • Substances, which in contact with water, become spontaneously flammable, or emit flammable gases Oxidising Agent 5.1 Substances which, while in themselves are not necessarily combustible, may, generally by yielding oxygen, cause, or contribute to, the combustion of other material Organic Peroxide 5.2 Organic peroxides are liable to exothermic decomposition at normal or elevated temperatures.
+The decomposition can be initiated by heat, contact with impurities (eg acids, heavy-metal compounds, amines), friction or impact.
 The rate of decomposition increases with temperature and varies with the organic peroxide formulation.
 Decomposition may result in the evolution of harmful, or flammable, gases or vapours.
-In addition they may have one or more of the following properties: be liable to explosive decomposition burn rapidly be sensitive to impact or friction react dangerously with other substances cause damage to the eyes
+In addition they may have one or more of the following properties: be liable to explosive decomposition burn rapidly be sensitive to impact or friction • react dangerously with other substances cause damage to the eyes

-HFSP hazard HAZARD UN Class DESCRIPTION

-Toxic 6.1 Poisonous substances: Poisonous substances which are liable to cause death or injury or harm to human health if swallowed, inhaled, or contacted by the skin.
-This division is divided into three packaging categories.

-6.1PGI a) Extreme Extreme:

-Oral toxicity LD 50 (mg/kg): < 1

-Dermal toxicity LD 50 (mg/kg): < 10

-Inhalation toxicity dust/mist LC 50 (mg/l)

-Inhalation toxicity vapours $LC{50}$ : and $< 200 \text{ ppm} (= \text{ml/m}^3)$ V (1) > 10 x LC 50

-(extreme)

-Recognised carcinogen, b) High Oral toxicity LD 50 (mg/kg):< 5 High:

-teratogen or Dermal toxicity $LD{50}$ (mg/kg): < 40

-mutagen Inhalation toxicity dust/mist LC 50 (mg/l ): < 0.5

-Inhalation toxicity vapours LC 50 : ml/m ) (high) < 1,000 ppm (= and $V^{(1)} > 10 \ x \ LC{50}$

-6.1PGII c) Medium Medium:

-Oral toxicity LD 50 (mg/kg): < 50

-Dermal toxicity LD 50 (mg/kg): < 200

-Inhalation toxicity dust/mist $LC{50}$ (mg/l)

-Inhalation toxicity vapours LC 50 : < 3,000 ppm (= ml/m ) and V $^{(1)}$ > LC 50

-6.1PGIII d) Low Low:

-Oral Toxicity LD 50 (mg/kg): < 500 (liquids) or < 200 (solids)

-Dermal toxicity LD 50 (mg/kg): < 1,000

-Inhalation toxicity dust/mist LC50 (mg/l

-Inhalation toxicity vapours $LC{50}$ < 5,000 ppm (=ml/m ) and V (1) > LC 50

-(1) V=(p/P) x $10^6$ ppm or ml/m , where P = 7 Pressure (20×C) 60 mm Hg and p = Vapour

-Infectious substance 6.2 Not applicable

-Pesticide Division into specified UN Packaging Grou of active substance, (refer to United Nations Transport of Dangerous Goode" 8th Edition "Recommendations on the

-Radioactive 7 Transport of Dangerous Goods", 8th Edition Not applicable , 1775).

-Kauloactive / not applicable
+HFSP hazard HAZARD UN Class DESCRIPTION Toxic; 6.1 Poisonous substances: Poisonous substanc injury or harm to human health if swallow This division is divided into three packagir ces which are liable to cause death or ed, inhaled, or contacted by the skin. ng categories.
+Recognised carcinogen, teratogen or mutagen 6.1PGI a) Extreme Oral toxicity LD50 (mg/kg): Dermal toxicity LD50 (mg/kg): Inhalation toxicity dust/mist LC50 (mg/l) < 1 < 10):< 0.5 Inhalation toxicity vapours LC 50 : $< 200 \text{ ppm} (= \text{ml/m}^3) \text{ and } V^{(1)} >$ 10 x LC 50 (extreme) b) High Oral toxicity LD 50 (mg/kg): Dermal toxicity LD 50 (mg/kg): < 5 < 40 Inhalation toxicity dust/mist LC{50} (mg/l): < 0.5 Inhalation toxicity vapours LC 50 : < 1,000 ppm (= $ml^{/3}$) and $V^{(1)}$ > 10 x LC 50 (high) 6.1PGII c) Medium Oral toxicity LD{50} (mg/kg): < 50 Dermal toxicity LD{50} (mg/kg): < 200 Inhalation toxicity dust/mist LC 50 (mg/l) Inhalation toxicity vapours I C{-1} < 3.000 ppm initiation toxicity vapours LC 50 . $(= ml/m^3)$ and $V^{(1)} >$ LC 50 6.1PGIII d) Low Oral Toxicity LD 50 (mg/kg): 500 (liquids) or < 200 (solids) Dermal toxicity LD 50 (mg/kg): < 1,000 Inhalation toxicity dust/mist LC{50} (mg/l)): < 10 Innatation toxicity vapours LC 50 < 5,000 ppm (=ml/m 3) and V (1) > (1) $V = (p/P) \times 10^6 \text{ ppm or ml/m}^3$, whe Pressure (20°C) re P = 760 mm HG and p = Vapour Infectious substance 6.2 Not applicable Pesticide Division into specified UN Packaging Gro substance, (refer to United Nations "Rec Dangerous Goods", 8th Edition, 1993). ups according to percentage of active commendations on the Transport of Radioactive 7 Not applicable